Ruth Madoc

 Ruth Madoc (born Margaret Ruth Llewellyn Baker; 16 April 1943 – 9 December 2022) was a British actress who had a career on stage and screen spanning over 60 years.
 She was best known for her role as Gladys Pugh in the BBC television comedy Hi-de-Hi!
 (1980–1988), for which she received a BAFTA TV award nomination for Best Light Entertainment Performance.

-Early life
+Early life and education

 Madoc was born Margaret Ruth Llewellyn Baker on 16 April 1943 in Norwich, daughter of George Baker and Iris (née Williams), who worked in healthcare, her father as an administrator and her mother as a nurse.
 They ran a "poor law" institution for people with severe learning difficulties.
-On her father's side she was a distant cousin of British Prime Minister David Lloyd George; having starred in The Life and Times of David Lloyd George in 1981, she learned of this connection in 2010 on the BBC Wales programme Coming Home.
 Her parents travelled around Britain for much of her childhood, and she was brought up by her Welsh grandmother Etta Williams and her English grandfather at Llansamlet in Swansea.

 She later trained at the Royal Academy of Dramatic Art (RADA) in London.